-When homeschooling a struggling learner, communication can be difficult, to say the least.
+When homeschooling a struggling learner, communication can be difficult.
 Without healthy communication, it will be impossible to help your child, let alone teach them effectively so that they make real progress.
+Communication strategies for struggling learners are essential.

-As a parent to an Asperger son who struggles in several areas, I have been blessed with a child who communicates effectively.
-I have learned a lot from him and our journey these last 11 years as a homeschooling family that has been characterized by a close relationship.
+As a parent to an Asperger’s son who struggles in several areas, I have been blessed with a child who communicates effectively.
+I have learned a lot from him and our journey these last 11 years as a homeschooling family characterized by a close relationship.
 I learned this from a great resource I frequently use, AspergerExperts.com.
-The founder, who is a young man with Aspergers, teaches about what he calls defense mode and how to get your child out of it.
+The founder, a young man with Aspergers, teaches about what he calls defense mode and how to get your child out of it.

 So what makes the difference?
 Let me share these five key communication strategies to help you with YOUR struggling learner.